kovidgoyal/rapydscript-ng/README.md

    This code is cleaner and faster by making use of some ES 6 facilities.
    Mainly for iterators and generators.

+1. Add a builtin list type that functions like Python's list type, except that it create JavaScript Array object.
+You can pass any iterable to list and use it in isinstance() just as you would in python.

 1. The command line interface has been cleaned up with many new options and improved modularization/robustness.
 The test suite is now run automatically on Travis for continuous integration.
 I also took the opportunity to get rid